When Do Yellow Jackets Come Out? Seasonal Activity & Control

 +

-In late season, they seek carbs from sweet drinks, fallen fruit and nectar.
-Keep food covered and spills cleaned up.
+In late season, they seek sugary foods like sweet drinks, fallen fruit, and nectar.
+Keep food covered and clean up spills.

 Can yellow jackets return after nest removal?